Computational models of language change

-In my BSc thesis, I explored a topic in dialectometry: using bayesian inference to create a kinship tree of Dutch dialects.
+In my BSc thesis [pdf], I used bayesian inference to create a kinship tree of Dutch dialects.
 I used data from the Reeks Nederlandse Dialectatlassen.
 The words were aligned and converted to phonetic features, in order to be processed by a bayesian inference algorithm.
 The resulting tree was compared to an existing Dutch dialect map.
 The thesis was supervised by Alexis Dimitriadis and Martin Everaert from UiL OTS.